housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 ---
 layout: post
-title:  "Progressive Web Apps with Angular"
+title:  "Progressive Web Apps with Angular 2"
 date:   2017-09-16 9:20:00 -0400
 categories: angular progressive web app javascript
 description: Progressive Web Applications have been the talk of the town in the past few months.
 In short, they use modern web capabilities to provide a user experience similar to that of mobile apps.
 Still a relatively new concept, these applications work for every user in every browser but are enhanced in modern browsers...